 Before 1970, women serving in the military were discharged for becoming mothers.
 This meant that pregnant women in uniform were forced to make a choice: Leave the military to become mothers or risk an illegal (and then-dangerous) abortion.

 Air Force Capt.
-Susan Struck, a nurse serving in Vietnam, decided to fight the rule.
+Susan Struck, a nurse serving in Vietnam, fought the rule.
 Her attorney in the case was Ruth Bader Ginsburg.
 Although the Supreme Court ultimately declined to hear Struck v.
 Secretary of Defense, Ginsburg's legal wrangling led to the Air Force's decision to reverse its policy.

-Struck's pregnancy resulted in her being transferred to a base in Washington, the only state where abortion was legal in 1970.
-In writing the facts of the case, Niel Siegel of Duke University's School of Law notes that Struck intended to give the child up for adoption and had 60 days of accrued leave for recovery time.
+Struck's pregnancy resulted in her being transferred to a base in Washington, one of the few states where abortion was legal in 1970.
+In writing the facts of the case, Neil Siegel of Duke University's School of Law notes that Struck intended to give the child up for adoption and had 60 days of accrued leave for recovery time.
 Despite this, a disposition board gave her a choice: Have an abortion on base or leave the military.

 The career officer was a devout Catholic, and her religious views would not allow for an abortion.
 Nor was she going to accept the end of her military career.
-Struck opted instead to sue the Department of Defense over its policy; the American Civil Liberties Union sent her representation -- a future member of the U.S. Supreme Court.
+Struck instead sued the Department of Defense over its policy; the American Civil Liberties Union sent her representation -- a future member of the U.S. Supreme Court.

-The Struck case has gone largely unremembered by history because the Supreme Court never heard oral arguments.
-Three years later, the case would be overshadowed by a much larger case with far-reaching consequences, Roe v.
+The Struck case has gone largely unremembered by history, because the Supreme Court never heard oral arguments.
+Three years later, the case was overshadowed by a much larger case with far-reaching consequences, Roe v.
 Wade.